eslick/cl-registry/README.md

     make
     sudo make install

-I'm using version 4.5 on OS X. For a new installation, use the latest, 4.7.
+  3. Get the necessary libraries from quicklisp:

+   (ql:quickload '(:weblocks :elephant :montezuma :drakma
+                    :cl-markdown :langutils :cl-twitter
+                    :cl-smtp :cl-l10n :local-time
+		    :parse-number))

+  4. Configure quicklisp elephant installation

+     a.
+Add link for ele-bdb.asd

+    cat 'dists/quicklisp/software/elephant-20111001-darcs/ele-bdb.asd'  > quicklisp/dists/quicklisp/installed/systems/ele-bdb.txt

+     b.
+Add system reference for quicklisp asdf loading

+    cat 'elephant ele-bdb ele-bdb uffi bordeaux-threads elephant' >> quicklisp/dists/quicklisp/systems.txt

+     c.
+Modify my-config.sexp to change all occurances of 4.5 to 4.7

+    quicklisp/dists/quicklisp/software/elephant-20111001-darcs/my-config.sexp

-  4. Start from the REPL
+  5. To start from the REPL

+    Start Lisp (ccl or sbcl)
     (asdf:operate 'asdf:load-op :registry)
     (in-package :registry)
-    (start-registry :debug t :config "ilr-production")
+    (start-registry :debug t :config "lamsight-production")

 The start-registry procedure has an optional debug command line and requires a site configuration reference (stored in ./registry/sites).
-Like stylesheets, site configurations can be cascaded so you can include a list of configurations with the later files overriding fields in the former.
+Like CSS, site configurations can be cascaded so you can include a list of configurations with the later files overriding fields in the former.
 For example, to ensure no production e-mails or twitter messages are sent, you can override those config items using devel.config.

     (start-registry :debug t :config '("ilr-production" "devel"))